shabeer-syed/acesinehrs/_pages/starterguide.md

 {% include base_path %}

 Welcome to the marvellous world of EHRs!
-This page provides a guide to get you started using the clinically validated indicators for identifying ACEs among families using EHRs of mothers, fathers and children presenting to healthcare throughout the early life course.
+This page provides a guide to get you started using measuring intervenable and clinically relevant ACEs using EHRs of families presenting to healthcare throughout the early life course.

 # How does it work?
 To use the ACE indicators, you will need: